 In the first part of a blog series about the General Data Protection Regulation (GDPR) we want to give a brief insight into the currently highly debated topic that concerns all data processing companies.
 Therefore we are providing you a checklist that sets out the key requirements to become GDPR compliant.

-On the 25th of May 2018 the General Data Protection Regulation (GDPR) will become enforceable after a two-year transition period.
-This EU data protection regulation effects all companies that process data of european citizens and operate from or outside the EU.
+On the 25th of May 2018, the General Data Protection Regulation (GDPR) will become enforceable after a two-year transition period.
+This EU data protection regulation affects all companies that process data of European citizens and operate from or outside the EU.